dotnet-presentations/blazor-workshop/notes/speaker-notes.md

 - Introduce http + JSON in Blazor (`GetJsonAsync`)
 - Talk about async and the interaction with rendering
 - Introduce `OnInitAsync` and the common pattern of starting async work
-- Introduce @layout - mention that `_ViewImports.cshtml` is the most common way to hook it up
+- Introduce @layout - mention that `_Imports.razor` is the most common way to hook it up
 - Introduce NavLink and talk about various `NavLinkMatch` options

 ## 02 Customize a pizza